ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - FAQ was extended by [Why do I need Elektra if I already use configuration management tools?](https://www.libelektra.org/docgettingstarted/faq)
 - documented possible JSON corruption
+- uniformly add `.` at end of short help
 - <<TODO>>

 ## Compatibility